 Impedance Z = √ (R2 + XC2)

-If we put frequency as 50 or 60Hz, the overall impedance (i.e. resistance) would decreased.
+If we put frequency as 50 or 60Hz, the overall impedance (i.e. resistance) would decrease.
 This way, AC has the ability to easily pass through the capacitor.
-It means AC is more dangerous than DC in case when human body act as a capacitor.
+It means AC is more dangerous than DC in cases when the human body acts as a capacitor.

 In short, the impedance and resistance in DC is lower than AC as it decreases when frequency increases.
 This way, AC is more harmful than DC.

-It shows that AC touches the zero point in after each 0.20 seconds, where human brain is not that much faster (except the unintentional functions) to response to electric shock and move back from the voltage source.
+It shows that AC touches the zero point after each 0.20 seconds, where the human brain is not that much faster (except the unintentional functions) to respond to electric shock and move back from the voltage source.